alinsoare/dt-records/README.md

 2. **Enable GitHub Pages**
    - Go to your repository on GitHub
    - Click "Settings" → "Pages"
-   - Under "Source", select "Deploy from a branch"
+   - Under "Source", select "GitHub Actions"
-   - Select branch: `main` and folder: `/ (root)`
-   - Click "Save"
    - Your site will be published at: `https://[your-username].github.io/dt-records/`
+   - The site automatically updates when you push changes to photos or index.html!

 3. **Make the helper script executable**
    ```bash